ilbonte/rescuetime-again/README.md

 [RescueTime](https://www.rescuetime.com) is a fantastic tool for time management and I use it mainly to understand my daily habits so I can be more productive.
 Unfortunately the free version doesn't have such in-depth analysis as I like so I built my own charts using their API to access the data.
-If you have suggestions for new features send me an email
+If you have suggestions for new features send me an email.
+For the best result be sure to categorize activity on RescueTime!
+If you want to use the old version go here!

 # Usage